adrien-dimitri/alien-attack/README.md

 * [Setup](#setup)

 ## General info
-This project is a simple Alien invaders type game that comes with its UI
+This project is a simple Alien invaders type game that comes with its UI.

 ## Technologies
 * Python 3.9